reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

 ## Task 2 - Explore the data lake with Azure Synapse Spark

-1. Navigate to the `Data` hub, browse to the data lake storage account folder `wwi/factsale-parquet/2012/Q1/InvoiceDateKey=2012-01-01`, then right-click the Parquet file and select `New notebook->Load to Data frame`
+1. Navigate to the `Data` hub, browse to the data lake storage account folder `wwi/factsale-parquet/2012/Q1/InvoiceDateKey=2012-01-01`, then right-click the Parquet file and select `New notebook->Load to DataFrame`

    ![Start new Spark notebook from data lake file](./media/ex01-spark-notebook-001.png "Create a new Spark notebook")